a canoeist sitting next to a canoe in the Boundary Waters.

 Hand-carried equipment, per the law, includes “equipment (such as a tripod, monopod, and handheld lighting equipment).”

-The biggest change for commercial creators is that they’ll no longer pay a daily fee as long as their group stays under five people, or six to eight with a free De Minimis permit.
+The biggest change for commercial creators is that they’ll no longer pay a daily fee as long as their group stays under five people, or six to eight with a free De Minimis authorization.
 The other significant change is that content creators documenting a permitted activity don’t need a separate permit regardless of group size.
 This is a welcome shift for photographers covering events such as adventure races, fastest known time attempts, and weddings.

 Noncommercial creators in groups of five or fewer will find little change; no permit is required as long as they meet the conditions.
 Those traveling in larger groups, however, will now need either a free De Minimis authorization or a full permit depending on size, which may be new for some.